rvrebcev/near-development-101/code/chapter_1.md

     return listedProducts.values();
 }
 ```
-where `writeProductInternally` is a helper function to write a product to the storage.

 At line `1` we check if a product with the given id already exists.
 If it does, we just throw an error so the existing product won't be overridden.